 The bus station in Hua Hin is between sois 96 and 96/1 on the west (inland) side of Petchkasem Road, the main north – south road through town.
 It’s about 1.5 km south of the road that runs from the train station to the beach.

-This page has photos of the bus station that might help you locate it.
+This page has a photo of the bus station that might help you locate it.
 It also has the bus schedule, but it’s not official.

 Some landmarks may help in locating the station.
-Going south you’ll pass under a pedestrian bridge, next is a mall (Market Village) on your right.
+Going south on Petchkasem Rd. from the tourist district you’ll pass under a pedestrian bridge, next is a mall (Market Village) on your right.
 In about 1/2 km you’ll see two things: an 18 story narrow yellow condo tower on the left and the first opportunity to make a U-turn.
 The bus station is about 150 meters farther south.

-If you’re running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem.
-You wouldn’t believe how far south one has to drive before being able to make a U-turn.
-Doing this won’t help negotiating a lower price because the driver still has to go down to the U-turn.
+If you’re in a vehicle, and running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem to save a few minutes.

 I hate long bus rides.
 Four hours is too long.
 Planes, trains and buses are the usual means of going from Bangkok to Chiang Mai, but I’m in HH, which means a 2.5 hour ride in a minibus, then a cross town trip to reach any of those options.
 That means a 1.5 days for bus and train.
 Decided to go with the 1 day option direct from HH.

 There are two overnight buses to Chiang Mai from HH.
-Here is the official schedule.
-Took the one day time bus because I couldn’t remember the last time I took an all day bus ride but did remember how poorly I slept on overnight bus rides.
+I took the one day time bus because I couldn’t remember the last time I took an all day bus ride but did remember how poorly I slept on overnight bus rides.
 Figured a loaded mp3 player, riveting book and some OTC pain pills might make the 12.5 hour daytime ride bearable.
 They did.

 The bus was clean, quiet and ran on time.
 Air con wasn’t too cold and – shock and amazement – the overhead vents could be closed and/or aimed.
 Seats had plenty of leg room and reclined way back.
 Unfortunately the middle of the headrest only came to my shoulder so there was no way to get comfortable with it tilted beyond 20 degrees.
 There were neck pillows for everyone.
 Fuchsia colored blankets too.